LuojiaSSP/LuojiaSSP.github.io/content/pages/People.md

 ![xiaoqiao]({static}/images/qiao_ava.jpeg){:width="50%" }

-Dr. MENGLING QIAO is currently a postdoc in the Department of Geography and Resource Management, The Chinese University of Hong Kong.
-Her research interests include urban geography, human mobility, GeoHealth, and socio-spatial computing.
-Currently, she is focusing on the study of spatiotemporal impacts of factors and community vulnerability on COVID-19 and the air quality for smart cities.
+Dr. MENGLING QIAO is currently a postdoc in the Department of Earth and Environmental Engineering, Columbia University.
+Her research interests include Urban Geography, Human Mobility, GeoHealth, Computational Social Science, and Disaster Planning.
+Currently, I am focusing on the modeling the mobility patterns of human mobility in disaster events, and sensing the sentiment changes of general population in the post-pandemic era.
+See more in his [website](https://jo-mengling.netlify.app/).

 Contact Information:
 menglqiao@whu.edu.cn